zeljkoobrenovic/grounded-architecture/_site/manuscript/epub/2022-03-05-activities.markdown

 {pagebreak}

 A> **KEY POINTS:**
-A> * The Operating Model is a system of processes and agreements enabling architects to do everything architecture typically does, leveraging Architectural Analytics and Collaborative Networks to create a data-informed, organization-wide impact.
+A> * The Operating Model is a system of processes and agreements enabling architects to do everything architecture typically does, leveraging Lightweight Architectural Analytics and Collaborative Networks to create a data-informed, organization-wide impact.
 A> * Examples of activities include: supporting teams in their daily work; tracking tech debt; performing technical due diligence; standardizing processes and documentation; defining cloud, data, and platform strategies.

 Each organization will have different architectural needs and contexts.
 When forming an architecture practice, I use as a starting point these [two pieces of advice from Gregor Hohpe](https://architectelevator.com/architecture/organizing-architecture/):